Wastewater Investigation and New System

-The City of Clark discharged its treated wastewater to an unnamed stream about three-fourths of a mile south of its treatment plant.
+The City was discharging its treated wastewater to an unnamed stream about three-fourths of a mile south of its treatment plant.
 The stream is approximately two miles, flowing through two sloughs, before it reaches Antelope Lake, which had been designated as a warm water semi-permanent fishery.
-Because of this designation, the city was advised by the South Dakota Department of Environment and Natural Resources (DENR) that their current method of wastewater disposal would no longer be acceptable.
+Because of this designation, The City of Clark was advised by the South Dakota Department of Environment and Natural Resources (DENR) that their current method of wastewater disposal would no longer be acceptable.

-Clark Engineering now IMEG provided an investigation of the existing wastewater treatment system and evaluated alternatives.
-A total retention facility was determined to be the viable option for the city.
-Clark Engineering now IMEG assisted the city with evaluating select sites and the procurement of the selected site.
+A total retention facility was determined to be the viable option for the City.
+IMEG assisted the City to evaluate select sites and assist with the procurement of the selected site.

-Engineers also provided in-house wetland services for this project by identifying, delineating, and mitigating existing wetlands.
+IMEG also provided in house wetland services for this project by identifying, delineating, and mitigation existing wetlands.
 The project design also incorporated processes for completing the mitigation of designed wetlands.